cisagov/Malcolm/docs/opensearch-instances.md

 The `OPENSEARCH_…` [environment variables in `opensearch.env`](malcolm-config.md#MalcolmConfigEnvVars) control whether Malcolm uses its own local OpenSearch instance (`opensearch-local`), a remote OpenSearch instance (`opensearch-remote`) or a remote Elasticsearch instance (`elasticsearch-remote`) as its primary data store.
 The configuration portion of Malcolm install script ([`./scripts/configure`](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig)) can help users configure these options.

-For example, to use the default standalone configuration, select **Yes** for `Local OpenSearch Instance`:
+For example, to use the default standalone configuration, select `opensearch-local` for `Primary Document Store`:
 ```
 …
 ├── 6.
 Run Profile (current: malcolm)
 …
-│   ├── 9.
-Local OpenSearch Instance (current: Yes)
+│   ├── 22.
-…
-│   └── 12.
 OpenSearch Memory (current: 31g)
+│   └── 23.
+Primary Document Store (current: opensearch-local)
 …
 ```